 Let’s clear up this weight gain and eating before sleeping myth: if you’re wanting to lose weight, the most important thing is to burn more calories than you consume.
 Whether you eat all the calories in the morning, afternoon or prior to sleeping is not as important as being in a caloric deficit.

-With that being said, the majority of people don’t have dinner immediately before sleeping.
-Let’s say that you might have dinner at around 8pm and you generally go to bed at 11-12pm.
+With that being said, the majority of us don’t have dinner immediately before sleeping.
+Let’s say you might have dinner at around 8pm and you generally go to bed at 11pm-midnight.
 You might be thinking, “Well this is fine right?
 Roughly 3 hours for my body to digest dinner seems like plenty of time.”
+But, the problem isn’t with dinner, but with late-night snacking.

 If you’re like me, you may start feeling a little hungry just before bedtime.
-After a long day of work, the last thing you want to do is to cook another whole meal – it’s much easier to eat something that doesn’t take long to prepare and satisfies your hunger pangs.
+After a long day of work, the last thing you want to do is to cook another whole meal.
+It’s much easier to eat something that doesn’t take long to prepare and satisfies your hunger.

 This usually comes in the form of quick carbohydrates and unhealthy fats such as chips or leftover pizza.
 These quick fixes are a sure-fire way to increase your caloric intake – something that needs to be monitored if you’re wanting to lose weight.